The Extras Page

 The 2.1l 1989 Vanagon Synchro (2 photos).

-I've done basic maintenance on it for the few years I've had it, but recently it's needed a little more attention as it's not getting any younger.
-Last Fall (2013) I finally decided to get into the engine compartment and take care of some stuff that's been worrying me for a few years.
+I'd done basic maintenance on it for the few years I had it, but recently (the 2010s) it needed a little more attention as it wasn't getting any younger.
+Last Fall (2013) I finally decided to get into the engine compartment and take care of some stuff that had been worrying me for a few years.
 That meant I pretty much stripped the engine bay down and rebuilt the whole intake and fuel delivery system with all new stuffs - new fuel lines, new injectors and seals, a new air-flow meter, all new engine compartment wiring for senders and such, new intake hoses and clamps, and on and on.
 While waiting for parts during that process I also tore down both power mirror units and got those adjustment motors working along with the heated mirror elements, and got into the doors to rebuild the power window units and power lock system.
 It's running better than ever now, and everything works fine.
-I suspect the exhaust system (which is like a couple of pretzels braided together under the motor) is going to need replacing soon, and I'll likely go with a stainless steel system from GoWesty so I'll only need to do that once.
-I'll also need to replace the tires soon, and I'd like to upgrade from the existing 14" OEM alloy wheels to some 15" Steel wheels and tires that are a bit more aggressive.
-I'm also waiting to get the thing to my body man to deal with the many dings and dents, and give it a fresh coat of paint.
-I just need to figure out a time when I don't need it to haul lumber to the house for a few weeks and he has time to get to it.
+I suspect the exhaust system (which is like a couple of pretzels braided together under the motor) is going to need replacing soon, and I'll likely go with a stainless steel system from GoWesty so I'll only need to do that once (which happened in late 2014).
+I'll also need to replace the tires soon, and I'd like to upgrade from the existing 14" OEM alloy wheels to some 15" Steel wheels and tires that are a bit more aggressive (which I did in 2015).
+I kept trying to get the thing to my body man to deal with the many dings and dents, and give it a fresh coat of paint, but that never happened.
+Although there wasn't any really noticeable rust on the body panels (other than one of the rocker panels that was gettin' rough), the undercarriage and frame was getting quite bad.
+In late 2022, one of the rear control arms finally rotted through just behind the wheel hub, and that pretty much sealed the fate of this vehicle.

 click to enlarge